ico-eagleye/OppositeRenderer/ContextTest_readme.txt

+This is a solution project for reproducing issues in experienced in OppositeRenderer with minimal initialization of context.
+Therefore it consists of two projects, a library and minimal launcher that uses the library.
+This allow testing minimal context initialization from within main solution as well.

 BUILDING:
 1. Define OPTIX_PATH environment variable pointing to OptiX SDK.
 2. Define CUDA_USE_VER environment variable as "5.5" or "6.0".
 It controls which Cuda